BenMerSci/ms_biomass_flows/README.md

 | model 0 | -3529.1                                          | -1073.7 | 35.7                      | 2.4                                    | 2                    | 0.000             |
 | model 1 | -4056.5                                          | -1601.1 | 37.3                      | 2.1                                    | 2                    | 0.696             |

 Model ranking based on ELPD with LOO.
-Models are ranked from best to worst based on their predictive accuracy with the LOO package. {#tbl:table_ranking}
+Models are ranked from best to worst based on their predictive accuracy with the LOO package.{#tbl:table_ranking}

 Model comparison suggests that mass action only catches most of the variability in biomass fluxes, but the graphical representation of predicted biomass flows against observed biomass flows reveals a very significant bias that is solved with species-specific space clearance rates (figure @fig:oneone_plot).
 Since the bias in predictions disappears in all three species-specific models and that model 1 ranked below our null model, it was dismissed.